Robust and Scalable Bayes via a Median of Subset Posterior Measures

 In this paper, we will only consider \textit{characteristic} kernels, which means that $\|P-Q\|_{\m F_k}=0$ if and only if $P=Q$.
 It follows from Theorem 7 in \cite{Sriperumbudur2010Hilbert-space-e00} that a sufficient condition for $k$ to be characteristic is its \textit{strict positive definiteness}: we say that $k$ is \textit{strictly positive definite} if it is bounded, measurable, and such that for all non-zero signed Borel measures $\nu$

 When $\mb X=\mb R^p$, a simple sufficient criterion for the kernel $k$ to be characteristic follows from Theorem 9 in \cite{Sriperumbudur2010Hilbert-space-e00}: \begin{proposition} Let $\mb X=\mb R^p, \ p\geq 1$.
 Assume that $k(x,y)=\phi(x-y)$ for some bounded, continuous, integrable, positive-definite function $\phi:\mb R^p\mapsto \mb R$. \begin{enumerate} \item Let $\widehat \phi$ be the Fourier transform of $\phi$.
-If $|\widehat\phi(x)|>0$ for all $x\in\mb R^p$, then $k$ is characteristic; \item If $\phi$ is compactly supported, then $k$ is characteristic. \end{enumerate} \end{proposition} \begin{remark} It is important to mention that in practical applications, we (almost) always deal with \textit{empirical measures} based on a collection of samples from the posterior distributions.
-A natural question is the following: if $P$ and $Q$ are probability measures on $\mb R^D$ and $P_n$, $Q_m$ are their empirical versions, what is the size of the error
+If $|\widehat\phi(x)|>0$ for all $x\in\mb R^p$, then $k$ is characteristic; \item If $\phi$ is compactly supported, then $k$ is characteristic. \end{enumerate} \end{proposition} \begin{remark} It is important to mention that in practical applications, we often deal with \textit{empirical measures} based on a collection of MCMC samples from the posterior distribution.
+A natural question is the following: if $P$ and $Q$ are probability measures on $\mb R^D$ and $P_m$, $Q_n$ are their empirical versions, what is the size of the error

 For i.i.d samples, a useful and favorable fact is that $e_{m,n}$ often does not depend on $D$: under weak assumptions on kernel $k$, $e_{m,n}$ has an upper bound of order $m^{-1/2}+n^{-1/2}$ (that is, $\lim_{m,n\to \infty}\Pr\l(e_{m,n}\geq C(m^{-1/2}+n^{-1/2})\r)$ can be made arbitrarily small by choosing $C$ big enough, see Corollary 12 in \cite{Sriperumbudur2009On-integral-pro00}).
 On the other hand, the bound for the (stronger) Wasserstein distance is not dimension-free and is of order $m^{-1/(D+1)}+n^{-1/(D+1)}$.
 Similar error rates hold for empirical measures based on samples from Markov Chains used to approximate invariant distributions, including MCMC samples (see \cite{boissard2014} and \cite{2013arXiv1312.2128F}). \end{remark} If $\mb X$ is a separable Hilbert space with dot product $\dotp{\cdot}{\cdot}_\mb X$ and $P_1,P_2$ are probability measures with